wsdfhjxc/kwin-scripts/README.md

 ## Installation

-Enter the directory of a choosen script, e.g.:
+Enter the directory of a chosen script, e.g.:

 ```
 cd virtual-desktops-only-on-primary